Women in Computer Science

 - The National Academies: Committee on Women in Science, Engineering, and Medicine (CWSEM)

 - MentorNet is the E-Mentoring Network for Women in Engineering and Science.
-Women who are studying engineering or science are paired with professional scientists and engineers working in industry, to help them form email-based mentoring relationships.
+Women who are studying engineering or science are paired with professional scientists and engineers working in the industry, to help them form email-based mentoring relationships.

 - Grace Hopper Celebration of Women in Computing.
 The CS Department offers three $500 awards for students that want to attend.
 Please contact Professor Betke or Professor Snyder if you are interested in attending this conference so that they can help you apply for the award.